 Best fats: Almonds, walnuts, avocado, pumpkin seeds, sesame seeds

 Best Macros Ratio

 Depending on the main goal, Type 1B can benefit from different diet strategies.
 If the goal is fat loss, they can use two completely opposite methods.
 The busy Type 1B who seeks absolute fat loss can benefit from intermittent fasting.
 This can work as they can focus on their activity and schedule all day long and eat later in the evening when the day is done.
 Since they don’t produce that much cortisol, fasting is not an issue for them and they will release more growth hormones and glucagon, mobilizing more stored fat.
 Their overactive mind can also be put into relaxation/rest & recover mode by ingesting more food in the evening.

 As I already mentioned, they need quick results.
 A good starting strategy is to create a 40% deficit off compared to their maintenance calories for 3 weeks in a row.
-Add some small refeeds every 3 to 5 days to make sure they have adequate glycogen stores to fuel their workout.
-Then lighten the deficit or come back completely to maintenance level for 1 week by increasing carbs which will replenishing their glycogen stores and prevent a leptin drop.
+Add some small refeed every 3 to 5 days to make sure they have adequate glycogen stores to fuel their workout.
+Then lighten the deficit or come back completely to a maintenance level for 1 week by increasing carbs which will be replenishing their glycogen stores and prevent a leptin drop.
 After that week they would go back to a fast fat loss phase of 3 weeks, then 1 week of maintenance, until their goal is achieved.

 If they need to build muscle, improve performance, or use a high volume of work in their training, a more supportive diet would be a better choice.
 Use frequent small meals.
 Target carbs mostly after the workouts and keep carbs out of the breakfast and pre-workout meal.
 This is a nice way for them to improve cognition and focus.
-Like I said, they already have high serotine and low dopamine so they don’t need to include as much carbs pre-workout to limit cortisol output.
+As I said, they already have high serotine and low dopamine so they don’t need to include as many carbs pre-workout to limit cortisol output.